 The GI Bill will cover the approved percentage of tuition while you are abroad.
 It will not cover lodging or travel fees so make sure you budget ahead of time.

 Am I allowed to do a semester abroad?

 Absolutely!
 Doing a semester abroad is a great opportunity and requires some planning ahead of time to help you be prepared.
 As stated before, the GI Bill will cover the tuition portion.
 Your housing stipend will be calculated based on where you decide to study abroad.
 Most student veterans who go abroad for a semester choose to do so in Spring.
-Since this is a process involving the CGE, your advisors, your coordinator, and sometimes your professor, please give yourself time to prepare for applying.
-When emailing the Coordinator for Military and Veteran Students Services about study abroad, make sure to CC your advisor in any communication.
+Since this is a process involving the Global Learning Office (GLO), your advisors, your coordinator, and sometimes your professor, please give yourself time to prepare for applying.
+When emailing your veteran resources contact here at the university about study abroad, make sure to CC your advisor in any communication.
 This will ensure that we can communicate quickly and effectively throughout the process.